This procedure details the informal and formal process for resolving complaints and grievances involving a student and a school employee.

-- Student brings DD-214 to Veteran's representative on each Campus.
+- Student brings the Certification of Eligibility to a Veteran's representative on campus.

-- It is the student’s responsibility to inform the Veterans Affairs Office or the Veteran’s representative at the school if s/he withdraws from any courses during the semester.
+- It is the student’s responsibility to inform the Veterans Affairs Office or the Veteran’s representative at the school if they withdraw from any courses during the semester.

-The College may grant credit for military and other training/education that is relevant to the Southeast Technical program major curriculum.
+- The College may grant credit for military and other training/education that is relevant to the Southeast program curriculum.
 However, the subsequent reduction in credit hours may result in a reduction in the amount of the monthly check.

 Satisfactory Progress Requirements

-In order to remain eligible for veteran educational benefits, veterans are subject to College standards.
+- In order to remain eligible for veteran's educational benefits, veterans are subject to College Satisfactory Academic Progress standards.